Completion of 12 hours of coursework in the program. The Capstone Experience Proposal submitted and approved by a Loyola ENVA faculty member.

 - Project Sponsor: Loyola ENVA faculty member to act as the liaison between the Project Director (if outside the university) and university by overseeing completion of the formalities for university credit, including grading the effort after consultation with the Project Director.
 This also includes overseeing that deadlines are met and all forms completed and turned in to the Environmental Studies Program Chair.

-Students are responsible for meeting with their ENVA faculty Project Director or Sponsor for approval as each step in the course is completed.
+Students are responsible for meeting with their ENVA faculty Project Director or Sponsor for approval at each step in the course is completed.
 All materials must be completed by May 1 of the graduation year or August 1 of the graduation summer.
 The student must also meet with the Environment Program Director for final approval prior to graduation.
-To successfully complete the Senior Capston Experience, you must:
+To successfully complete the Capstone Experience, you must:

-- Complete an Independent Study Course Form at the beginning of the semester of your Senior Experience.
+- Complete an Independent Study Course Form at the beginning of the semester of your Capstone Experience.

 This standard university administered form is used for all three courses – ENVA 497, 498, 499 – and is available in the Dean’s office of the College of Humanities and Natural Sciences.
-A Loyola Environmental Studies faculty (Project Director or Sponsor) must sign the completed form that includes the title for The Senior Experience and one of the three course numbers.
+A Loyola Environmental Studies faculty (Project Director or Sponsor) must sign the completed form that includes the title for The Capstone Experience and one of the three-course numbers.